Shan-Mei/shanmeis-notes/notes/year-9/hass/cc-revision.md

   5. 1 - 4 is repeated in the other house
   6. A referendum is held in Australia.
 A double majority is required for the Bill to pass.
   7. The Bill is given to the Governer General for royal assent, and if assent is given, the Bill becomes a Law.
+#### Representative Democracy
+Representative democracy is where citizens elect a member to act on their behalf
+- Comprises of the House of Representatives and the Senate
+  - Senate is the upper house.
+There are 12 representatives per state and 2 representatives per territory.
+They keep the lower house in check and they also assist debate topics from the lower house.
+There are 72 senators.
+  - The House of Representatives is the lower house.
+They are also considered the people's house, as they are elected by the people of separate, even electorates.
+There are 151 house of reps.